 Azerbaijan is a fast developing, oil and gas oriented economy.
-According to 2nd National Communication to UNFCCC, Azerbaijan’s annual GHG emissions were 50.6 mln tCO2e/year in 2005 with the energy sector (i.e. combustion of oil&gas) accounting for the largest share of domestic emissions, more than 50% or 31.3 mln tCO2.
+According to the 2nd National Communication to UNFCCC, Azerbaijan’s annual GHG emissions were 50.6 mln tCO2e/year in 2005 with the energy sector (i.e. combustion of oil & gas) accounting for the largest share of domestic emissions, more than 50% or 31.3 mln tCO2.
 National annual consumption of oil and gas is now at about 5.2 mln toe, with the residential and transport sectors together accounting for over 90% of end-use.
 Azerbaijan’s energy intensity (0.71toe/US$) is twice as high as the world’s average (0.3 toe/US$) and nearly 4 times above the level of energy intensity in OECD countries (0.18 toe/US$).
-There exists, therefore, a significant potential to increase efficiency of oil&gas use and reduce the country’s GHG emissions.
+There exists, therefore, a significant potential to increase efficiency of oil & gas use and reduce the country’s GHG emissions.
 The "Nationally Appropriate Mitigation Actions (NAMAs) for low-carbon end-use sectors" project is placed within the existing national framework of Azerbaijan and provides a particular focus on a programmatic NAMA approach that reflects specific greenhouse gas measures to be implemented by SOCAR, the national oil company of Azerbaijan.
 The concept of NAMAs represents a valuable opportunity for a large enterprise, such as SOCAR, to developing and implementing a large scale GHG mitigation program that is in line with the company’s long-term sustainable development strategy and simultaneously will target the country’s institutional & policy framework, address appropriate mechanisms and result in activities to realise significant GHG emission reduction achievements in the long term.

 The specific objective of the project is to support SOCAR in the implementation of its Climate Change Mitigation Strategy by promoting and upscaling GHG mitigation measures through a programmatic NAMA approach in the low-carbon end-use sectors, where pilot investments will be directed into low energy and low carbon technologies that are so far missing on a large scale on the Azerbaijan's market.
 Based on the outcomes of the NAMA programme a national commitment for an improved political and institutional framework including required capacities will be targeted.
 As a result, Azerbaijan will be able to utilise this experience gathered with new energy efficiency and renewable energy technologies to reduce its GHG intensity across main sectors.